tensorflow/docs/site/en/install/source.md

 Docker is the easiest way to build GPU support for TensorFlow since the *host* machine only requires the [NVIDIA®&nbsp;driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver){:.external}
 (the *NVIDIA® CUDA® Toolkit* doesn't have to be installed).
-See the [GPU support guide](./gpu.md) and the TensorFlow [Docker guide](./docker.md) to set up [nvidia-docker](https://github.com/NVIDIA/nvidia-docker){:.external}
+Refer to the [GPU support guide](./gpu.md) and the TensorFlow [Docker guide](./docker.md) to set up [nvidia-docker](https://github.com/NVIDIA/nvidia-docker){:.external}
 (Linux only).